ADA-Projects/RAG-Traslation-Prompts/README.md

 ### Similarity Search

-The all-MiniLM-L6-v2 model provides a good balance between speed and quality for semantic search.
-The model is automatically downloaded (90.9MB) on first server start.
+The paraphrase-multilingual-MiniLM-L12-v2 model provides multilingual semantic search capabilities across 50+ languages.
+The model is automatically downloaded on first server start and supports both monolingual and cross-lingual similarity matching.